Business Administration and Engineering: Electrical Power Engineering M.Sc.

 An examplary outline of the degree content is given in the examination regulation.
 A current and regularly updated list of electable modules can be found in the Description of the Examination Regulation (de) on CAMPUS.

 Stays abroad are explicitly encouraged and will – as much as possible – be funded by the faculty and other participating institutes.
 The faculty maintains strong research and teaching partnerships with a variety of different European and non-European Universities, such as the Erasmus+-Program and the T.I.M.E.
 Double Degree Program.
 You can find more information about the various opportunities on the Faculty Webpage on Stays Abroad.
 Stays abroad that are individually organized by the students themselves are also almost always possible.
 If you want to get an overview of all the exchange programs offered at RWTH, please refer to the Moveonline Exchanges (de) database.

 The prerequisite for admission to the program is an initial university degree.
 The required academic background is described in the Exam Regulations and is guided by the degree content of the associated Bachelor's Degree Program in Business Administration and Engineering with a Specialization in Electrical Power Engineering at RWTH Aachen.
 The determination on whether or not the admissions requirements are met is made by the examination board.

 A pre-internship lasting at least 12 weeks is required for admission to studies.
 You can find the guidelines in the examination regulation, Attachment 3.
 Students with a Bachelor's degree in Business Administration and Engineering with a Specialization in Electrical Power Engineering from RWTH Aachen have completed this internship during the course of their Bachelor studies.

-Graduates from the Business Administration and Engineering Bachelor and Master's course of study with a Specialization in Electrical Energy Technology can work in many branches of the industry.
+Graduates from the Business Administration and Engineering Bachelor and Master's course of study with a Specialization in Electrical Power Engineering can work in many branches of the industry.
 Below are current fields of occupation for gradutes:

 - Energy Trade